-Leadership, Ethics and Organizational Sustainability B.S.
+Leadership, Ethics and Organizational Sustainability B.B.A.

-The Bachelor of Science in leadership, ethics and organizational sustainability (LEO) prepares students to respond to business’ changing relationship with the environment and society.
+The Bachelor of Business Administration in leadership, ethics and organizational sustainability (LEO) prepares students to respond to business’ changing relationship with the environment and society.
 Adult students combine their professional experience with the knowledge required to become globally responsible leaders who enable businesses to serve the common good and contribute to the transformation of business and the economy.
 Professors challenge students to re-examine business practices in light of social, environmental, political and economic shifts, and guide them toward becoming leaders who care about the long-term, sustainable effectiveness of their organizations.

 The LEO program at Saint Joseph’s University strives to develop leaders whose goal is to lead and work for the greater good, in regard to leadership, social responsibility, ethics and justice.
 This involves an awareness of and striving for success as defined by the widely accepted sustainability principle: the triple bottom line (people, planet, profit).
 This triple bottom line encompasses the need for efficient use of natural resources, lifestyles that minimize pollution, organizations that are socially responsible, societies that recognize the importance of fairness, and principled individuals who behave in an ethical manner.